xandkar/beam_stats/README.md

 beam_stats
 ==========

-Periodically collects and pushes VM metrics to arbitrary consumers.
-Defaults to StatsD (`beam_stats_consumer_statsd`) and includes off-by-default implementations for Graphite (`beam_stats_consumer_graphite`) and CSV file (`beam_stats_consumer_csv`) consumers).
+Periodically collects and pushes VM metrics to arbitrary consumer processes, which, in-turn, can do whatever they want with the given data (such as serialize and forward to some time series storage).
+Includes, off by default, example implementations of consumers for:

+- StatsD (`beam_stats_consumer_statsd`)
+- Graphite (`beam_stats_consumer_graphite`)
+- CSV file (`beam_stats_consumer_csv`)

-Essentially like `folsomite`, but better.
-Better in the following ways:
+Essentially like `folsomite`, but different.
+Different in the following ways:

 - More-general: consumers other than graphite can be defined
 - More-focused: only concerned with VM metrics, while `folsomite` ships off _everything_ from `folsom` (in addition to VM metrics)
+- Easier-(for me!)-to-reason-about implementation:
-- Easier-to-reason-about implementation: well-defined metrics-to-binary conversions, as opposed to the nearly-arbitrary term-to-string conversions used in `folsomite`
+    + Well-defined metrics-to-binary conversions, as opposed to the nearly-arbitrary term-to-string conversions used in `folsomite`
-- Spec'd, tested and Dialyzed
+    + Spec'd, tested and Dialyzed

 #### Configure consumers